 Monetary Unit: New Zealand Dollar ($NZ)

-Main Exports: Wool, food and dairy products, wood and paper products
+Main Exports: Wool, food products, dairy products, wood and paper products

 Internet Domain: .nz

 Dates are usually written in the day, month and year sequence.
 For example, 1 July 2021 or 1/7/21.